The evolution of Queen Organology during their career

 • Period I (1973–1976); including the albums “QUEEN”, “QUEEN II”, “SHEER HEART ATTACK”, “A NIGHT AT THE OPERA”, “A DAY AT THE RACES”.
 In these years, the sound of the band becomes unique losing the previous influences and looking for a unique expression.
 In a few years great LPs (including a concept album) and wonderful songs are recorded in a manner that will not be replied in the following years, because the creativity and the spontaneity permeate each aspect of the production even with some traces of immaturity.

 The organology consists of classical set for a rock band (including May’s hand-built guitar called “Red Special”), with some curious and uncommon instruments for this kind of music.
 The band most likely used the same basic equipment for the first two albums, with the addition of Hairfred, Ovation and Martin acoustic guitars, Bechstein piano, Goff harpsichord, Hammond C-3 organ and an unknown honky-tonk piano, none of which was used on stage of course for practical reasons (since the band in those years didn’t own many instruments).
-For the I Do Like to Be Beside the Seaside bit that can be found at the end of Seven Seas Of Rhye, the producer Roy Baker played a Dubreq Stylophone, which is technically a synthesiser even if not conceived like similar instruments of that era, but it is noticeable as the first use of electronic gear in a Queen recording.

 In these period there is a huge use of acoustic pianos during studio sessions with several models available for the band depending on the recording venue: Yamaha C-7, Bösendorfer 225, Bechstein III and Bechstein D; Mercury used the white Bechstein IV piano for the rehearsals and possibly for most of the recordings as well of the “A NIGHT AT THE OPERA” album.
 Deacon played Wurlitzer EP-200 electric piano on You’re My Best Friend (although Mercury didn’t like its sound) and he might have used a celeste too for the bell-like overdubs.